 Ki-67 is used as a prognostic marker in the neoplasms mentioned above.
 In malignant lymphomas Ki-67 may be used to identify blast transformation.
 In glial tumours, the Ki-67 LI may be an aid in the differentiation between benign (LI generally < 10) and malignant (LI generally > 10) lesions.

-Appendix is recommendable as positive and negative tissue control.
+Tonsil is recommendable as positive and negative tissue control.
 Virtually all B-cells in the dark zones of the germinal centres must show a moderate to strong nuclear staining reaction, while an at least weak to moderate staining reaction must be seen in most B-cells in the light zones.

 No staining reaction must be seen in the vast majority of mantle zone B-cells.

 Liver or pancreas can be used primarily as supplementary negative tissue controls in which <1% of hepatocytes and epithelial cells of the exocrine pancreatic glands should be positive (inflammatory and reactive conditions can induce an elevated Ki67 score.
 Leukocytes can for unexplained reasons show a weak nuclear staining reaction.